glennj/exercism.io/javascript/bird-watcher/README.md

 }
 ```

-Defining the step is often done using JavaScripts increment or decrement operator as shown in the example above.
+Defining the step is often done using JavaScript's increment or decrement operator as shown in the example above.
 These operators modify a variable in place.
 `++` adds one to a number, `--` subtracts one from a number.